 Looking to acquire Thai citizenship?

-Many people come to Thailand, often for a short stay, and before they know it, they’ve been here a decade or even more.
+The story is one you hear often.
+Arrive in Thailand, often for a short stay, and before they know it, they’ve been here a decade or even more.
 Work, marriage, the weather, the beaches, whatever it is, leads many people to want to spend their lives here.
 And you have to admit, it isn’t a bad place to live.

 Is getting Thai citizenship difficult?